 With our diet we decide which bacteria we cultivate and which we do not.
 If you eat a variety of foods, there will be a greater diversity of bacteria in your gut.
 Your gut bacteria love dietary fiber from foods like fruits, vegetables, nuts, legumes and whole grains.
 When digesting fiber, bacteria produce short chain fatty acids that nourish the gut barrier, improve immunity function and prevent inflammation, which reduces the risk of cancer.

 … apart from fruits and vegetables, even tea, coffee, wine and dark chocolate have correlated with an increased diversity of our gut microbiome.
 These foods contain polyphenols, which are naturally-occurring antioxidant compounds.
 Also, yoghurt delivers helpful bacteria to your gut.

-On the other hand, foods which are rich in dietary fat and simple sugars correlated with a decreased diversity of our gut microbiome.
+On the other hand, foods which are rich in dietary fat and simple sugars are correlated with a decreased diversity of our gut microbiome.

-Also, the way food is prepared matters.
+As well the way food is prepared matters.
 Fresh, raw food contains more fiber than processed food, such as fried food.

 Are you a tidy person?

 Society has developed perfectly sophisticated hygiene methods in an effort to move towards a more and more sterile environment.
 The cost of this obsession with hygiene range from allergies to asthma.
 During our daily shower routine, using detergents to rub off our commensals from every square centimetre, our skin has a hard time staying in balance and becomes either too dry or too oily.
 In turn we suffer from dandruff and pimples or even acne.